Page-Replica/prerender-doc/PrerenderPreview.md

 ## Generate a Preview

 - Click **Generate a preview** in your dashboard.
-- You can create a preview once every set interval (e.g., every 5 minutes).
+- You can create a preview once every set interval (every 15 minutes).
 - Use the preview link to check how your site will appear when prerendered.

 ## Submit Request to Prerender